 Ernst & Young, a global professional services firm, reported that the world’s 500 biggest corporations are on track to spend a combined total of $7.8 billion to comply with GDPR.
 That’s a significant impact on the industry overall, but what about individual businesses?
-One of the most common question we get is, “How much will GDPR cost me?”
+One of the most common questions we get is, “How much will GDPR cost me?”

 Check out GDPR Defense for small businesses.

 The answer is more complicated than a basic dollar amount.
 There are many factors that will scale the cost of your GDPR implementation–for example, the size of your organization or the types and volume of personal data your organization handles.
 There are also different steps and phases in the GDPR compliance process and each comes with its own unique costs and time requirements—from the data discovery process, to customer GDPR privacy notifications, to training employees.

 Factors that will drive compliance costs

 The most relevant question you should ask is: Does your organization process personal data of EU persons?
 If not, then GDPR does not apply to you.
 If you do, you should read through the following factors to better understand what might be required of you:

 Is your organization a data controller or a data processor?
 While both parties are responsible for protecting personal data, certain requirements apply to controllers or processors only.